What is the best way to become an electrician?

 Electricians and other skilled trade professionals are among the biggest headache to hire, through shortage; over and above sales, management and executives.

 Figures published by gov.uk show that electrical engineers is one of the occupations most in shortage.

 This is largely attributed to an ageing workforce coming into retirement.

-There are a lack of new entrants to the sector, as a result of apprenticeships or meaningful training routes not being available in recent years.
+There is a lack of new entrants to the sector, as a result of apprenticeships or meaningful electrician training routes not being available in recent years.